 Because the number of participants with a balance in your plan is what dictates whether you’ll need an audit, you may wish to confirm that our records match the accurate number of participants.

 If you’d like to receive a “Participant Count Report,” email filing@guideline.com.
-You can then let us know if you believe there are inconsistencies that should be reported.
+You can then let us know if you believe there are inconsistencies that should be corrected.

 What is my responsibility during the Form 5500 audit?

 You are responsible for hiring a third-party auditor, having your payroll register and other documentation ready to share, and responding to inquiries from your auditor or Guideline as quickly as possible.
 Additionally, your auditor will want to review your annual compliance testing.
-Therefore, if you have a compensation task to complete on your Guideline dashboard, please be sure to handle that task timely.
+Therefore, if you have compliance tasks on your Guideline dashboard, please be sure to handle those tasks timely.

 Before the auditor issues the audit report (which must be attached to the Form 5500), the final step is to sign a representation letter from your auditor.
 If your audit is being completed close to the October 15 filing deadline, you must be available to sign that letter so the auditor can issue their report on time.